Shawn Levy

-Shawn Adam Levy (born July 23, 1968) is a Canadian and American filmmaker and actor.
+Shawn Adam Levy (/'li:vi/ LEE-vee; born July 23, 1968) is a Canadian and American filmmaker and actor.
 He is the founder of 21 Laps Entertainment.
+As a producer, he has been nominated for an Academy Award, two Golden Globe Awards, and three Primetime Emmy Awards.
 His work has spanned numerous genres, and his films as a director have grossed a collective $3.5 billion worldwide.

 Following early work as a television director, most notably for The Famous Jett Jackson, Levy gained recognition in the 2000s for directing comedy films like Big Fat Liar (2002), Just Married (2003), Cheaper by the Dozen (2003) and The Pink Panther (2006).
 He then found further success as the director of the first three films in the Night at the Museum film franchise (2006–14).
 In the early 2010s, he directed films including Date Night (2010), Real Steel (2011), and The Internship (2013), developed several comedy television pilots, and executive produced the first five seasons of the ABC sitcom Last Man Standing.
 Levy was a producer on the 2016 sci-fi film Arrival, which earned him an Academy Award nomination for Best Picture.

-Since 2016, Levy has been an executive producer on the Netflix original series Stranger Things.
-He has directed the third and fourth episodes of each of the show's four seasons.
+Levy was an executive producer through the entire run of the Netflix original series Stranger Things.
+He directed the third and fourth episodes of each of the show's first four seasons, as well as the sixth and seventh episodes of the final season.
 He also directed the Netflix limited series All the Light We Cannot See (2023).
-Levy has recently collaborated with Ryan Reynolds by directing Free Guy (2021), The Adam Project (2022), and Deadpool & Wolverine (2024), with the latter emerging as his highest-grossing film and the highest-grossing R-rated film of all time.
+Levy has collaborated with Ryan Reynolds by directing Free Guy (2021), The Adam Project (2022), and Deadpool & Wolverine (2024), with the latter emerging as his highest-grossing film and the second highest-grossing R-rated film of all time.